leems-dreems/car-driver/notes/road generator notes.md

-- Creating RoadLane nodes inside RoadParent nodes will automatically create the correct curve, but the RoadLane nodes seem to disappear after selecting "Refresh roads" from the dropdown
-- Automatically generated AI lanes work pretty well, but don't have an easy way to connect to lanes on intersections

 # AStar3D pathfinding (Godot 4.4, Road Gen 0.7.0)

 Notes on using AStar3D with Road Generator to plot a road route between two points, which may or may not be on-road.
 This route can be used for high-level navigation, and possibly for displaying on a map if then converted to 2D.

 - On RoadManager ready, create an instance of the AStar3D class.
 Also create a Dictionary[int, RoadLane] where the keys are indices of AStar3D points, and the values are references to the RoadLanes that those points belong to.
-Call this dictionary endpoints_dict
 - Loop over RoadLanes, and call AStar3D.add_point() at least 3 times for each lane - start position, end position and at least 1 point in-between
-	- When adding a start or end point of a lane, add the RoadLane to our endpoints_dict, keyed to the index of our newly added point
 	- For curved roads, add astar points along the RoadLane's curve, at intervals
 	- For straight roads, can probably get away with having just 1 midpoint and calling get_closest_position_in_segment() to get target destination
 	- The weight_scale of these midpoints can be adjusted to account for road type, speed limit etc
+	- When adding the start or end point of a lane, add the RoadLane to our endpoints dictionary, keyed to the index of the newly added point
-- When all astar points have been added, loop over our endpoints_dict.
-For each point:
+- When all astar points have been added, loop over the endpoints dictionary to make connections.
+For each endpoint:
-	- Filter our endpoints_dict to only include other points within a small radius
+	- Filter endpoints to only include other endpoints within a small radius
-	- If this is the start point of this lane, filter the points to only include points whose positions match the end of their lane's curve, and make a one-way connection from those points to this one
+	- If this is the start point of this lane, filter endpoints to only include points whose positions match the end of their lane's curve, and make a one-way connection from those points to this one

-	- If this is the end point of this lane, filter the points to only include points whose positions match the start of their lane's curve, and make a one-way connection to those points from this one
+When Road Generator supports RoadLanes with multiple entries/exits, the connection part of this will be a lot simpler.

+# Holistic Navigation Solution

+- Add an "off-road" NavigationRegion3D, with collision mask set to the terrain layer.
+Use Terrain3D's "paint navigable areas" feature to ensure that the navmesh doesn't overlap any roads.
+This layer is only used by vehicles that are currently off-road, or by on-road vehicles that are nearing their off-road destination
+- Add an "on-road" NavigationRegion3D on a second nav layer, with a navmesh that covers roads and nothing else.
+- Add a "waypoints" NavigationRegion3D on a third nav layer.
+The navmesh's collision mask should match a "road_waypoint" layer.
+Place small waypoint "islands" along each RoadLane, in a similar way to how astar points are placed.
+Set these islands to use the "road_waypoint" collision layer, and connect these islands using NavLinks that have a very low travel_cost.

+- The off-road nav layer is used when a vehicle is off-road or is navigating to an off-road position.
+- The on-road nav layer is used when a vehicle is on-road but isn't following traffic rules, e.g. a car in a race, a firetruck responding to a fire.
+- The waypoints nav layer is used when the vehicle has a set destination.
+When a vehicle hits a waypoint (i.e. its waypoint_reached signal goes off, and the waypoint's containing region/link is on the waypoints nav layer), it stops using all nav layers except the waypoints layer.
+When a waypoint-following vehicle gets close to its final position, it starts using the off-road nav layer again.